driwell/delver/README.md

 ## What is Delver?

-A top-down shooter written written in Rust using Bevy.
+A top-down shooter written in Rust using Bevy.